tiarap00/QobuzDownloaderX-MOD/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: "🐞 Bug Report"
-about: Create a report to help improve the application
+about: "Report an issue to help the project improve."
-title: "[BUG]"
+title: "[Bug] "
-labels: ''
+labels: "Type: Bug"
 assignees: ''

 ---